juanpc10/Rewrams/README.md

 7. Run `npm install` in the users-server folder.
 8. Run `npm run server` in the users-server folder.

-The instagram reply automatization is run in a separate folder which I have not uploaded.
-Reach me out if you would like to implement this feature.

 ## Environment variables